-Scrutiny of the Single Central Record and personnel files to ensure pre-employment checks are robust and up-to-date, and that job descriptions for new positions include reference to child protection, etc.
+- Scrutiny of the Single Central Record and personnel files to ensure pre-employment checks are robust and up to date, and that job descriptions for new positions include reference to child protection, etc. - Scrutiny of each school's annual 175 safeguarding audit by the Chair of Governors and Link Governor for Safeguarding, alongside the full governing body having oversight of any actions arising from the audit. - Confirmation that training has been undertaken according to planned schedule and that all relevant staff and volunteers have participated - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, pupils taken off roll, the views and progress and participation of vulnerable students.
+In particular, each school will monitor the link between attendance and safeguarding and those persistently absent, frequently late, missing school (including part of the school day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training and their understanding of Part 1 of Keeping Children Safe in Education. - Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this

-- Scrutiny of each school's annual 175 safeguarding audit by the Chair of Governors and Link Governor for Safeguarding, alongside the full governing body having oversight of any actions arising from the audit. - Confirmation that training has been undertaken according to planned schedule and that all relevant staff and volunteers have participated - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, pupils taken off roll, the views and progress and participation of vulnerable students.
-In particular, each school will monitor the link between attendance and safeguarding and those persistently absent, frequently late, missing school (including part of the school day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training - Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this - Safeguarding learning walks designed to evidence and test out key safeguarding standards - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen in order to ensure that all children are protected at all times. - Monitoring of the timely transfer of information to new settings.
+- Safeguarding learning walks designed to evidence and test out key safeguarding standards - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen in order to ensure that all children are protected at all times. - Monitoring of the timely transfer of information to new settings.